The Mom & Pop Store: Plot

 While walking down the street, Kramer sees Jon Voight.
 When Kramer tries to ask Voight about George's car and reaches in to Voight’s taxicab, he grabs Kramer's arm and bites him.
 At work, Mr. Pitt asks Elaine to guess the title of an old song so that he can win a ticket to hold the Woody Woodpecker balloon in the Thanksgiving Parade.
 Elaine correctly identifies the song and wins the ticket, but must sit through a loud performance by a live band before receiving it.
 At the party, Elaine is still deafened from the loud music, and inadvertently turns down a date from Whatley because she thought he was just offering her nuts.
 George and Kramer seek a dentist at the party to match the bite marks on Kramer's arm with those on the chewed pencil.
 When he hears of George's situation, Whatley realizes the car belonged to Dr. John Voight, a periodontist friend of his.
 While showing his teeth to a dentist, Jerry accidentally pushes a small statue of the Empire State Building out the window and pierces the Woody Woodpecker balloon with Mr. Pitt under it.

 Jerry receives a call from a man who bought a pair of his sneakers from a garage sale in Parsippany, New Jersey.
 Jerry and Kramer head there to confront Mom and Pop, taking the bus since Jerry's car is in the shop.
-On the bus ride, Kramer's nose starts bleeding again, similar to Midnight Cowboy.
+On the bus ride, Kramer's nose starts bleeding again, with the two of them visually recreating the end scene of Midnight Cowboy.